stephenberry/glaze/README.md

   char indentation_char = ' '; // Prettified JSON indentation char
   uint8_t indentation_width = 3; // Prettified JSON indentation size
-  bool new_lines_in_arrays = true; // Whether prettified arrays should have new lines for each element bool shrink_to_fit = false; // Shrinks dynamic containers to new size to save memory bool write_type_info = true; // Write type info for meta objects in variants bool error_on_missing_keys = false; // Require all non nullable keys to be present in the object.
+  bool new_lines_in_arrays = true; // Whether prettified arrays should have new lines for each element bool append_arrays = false; // When reading into an array the data will be appended if the type supports it bool shrink_to_fit = false; // Shrinks dynamic containers to new size to save memory bool write_type_info = true; // Write type info for meta objects in variants bool error_on_missing_keys = false; // Require all non nullable keys to be present in the object.
 Use
                                       // skip_null_members = false to require nullable members
   bool error_on_const_read =
-     false; // Error if attempt is made to read into a const value, by default the value is skipped without error bool validate_skipped = false; // If full validation should be performed on skipped values bool validate_trailing_whitespace =
+     false; // Error if attempt is made to read into a const value, by default the value is skipped without error
-     false; // If, after parsing a value, we want to validate the trailing whitespace

   uint8_t layout = rowwise; // CSV row wise output/input